RHFieldProductManagement/acm-htb/README.md

 **Success Criteria**: You are able to view and easily find the Clusters, Applications, and Topology views and observe that they accurately and clearly reflect the state of your cluster(s).
 You are able to use the search feature to find resources across all managed clusters including the use of filters to “drill down” to very specific information sets.You are able to save complex search queries for reuseYou have been able to explore the Visual Web Terminal to run basic OC commands on both your hub and managed clusters in the same way as from a standard CLI

+**Post-task questionnaire**:  After you have completed this task, please take a few moments to [share your thoughts](https://redhatdg.co1.qualtrics.com/jfe/form/SV_9ulTorCEUiFgBY9) about what the experience was like.

 ## **Task Twelve: Global Query view with Grafana**